microsoft/fluentui/FAQ.md

 ## *Q. Who uses Office UI Fabric React?*

 React components from Office UI Fabric React are used by many teams accross O365 and Microsoft for building their experiences.
-Some examples are Sharepoint, OneDrive, Outlook, VisualStudio Online, ...
+Some examples are SharePoint, OneDrive, Outlook, VisualStudio team services, ...

-These components are also used by third party developers buiding extensiblity components using the SharePoint Framework.
+These components are also used by third party developers building extensiblity components using the SharePoint Framework.

 ## *Q. How do I get started with Office UI Fabric React?*